wogandmush/SSWD_Assignment/README.txt

 Martin:

-Dan: Creating reusable code for form fields
+Dan: Creating reusable code for form fields - ~90% done - just need to allow CheckBox and Radio to work with attributes

     ----Web Application Requirements----